marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 oc get bc jenkins-pipeline -o yaml -n jenkins > jenkins-pipeline.yaml
 ```

 Here you see how the Jenkins pipeline is configured.
+This is the Inline Jenkis File.
-There is also a other approach that you provide the [Jenkins Pipeline](#jenkins-pipeline-in-git) file in your Git-Repository.
+There is also a other approach that you provide the [Jenkins File](#jenkins-pipeline-in-git) From Source Repository.
-This I will cover later.

 {% highlight groovy %}
 node('maven') {